cnielly/prototypical-networks-omniglot/README.md

 Here “close” is linked to a distance metric that needs to be defined.
 We usually take the cosine distance of the Euclidean distance.

 Unlike typical deep learning architecture, prototypical networks do not classify the image directly, and instead learn the mapping of an image in the metric space.
 To do so, the algorithm does several “loops” called **episodes**.
 Each episode is designed to mimic the few-shot task.
-Let’s describe in detail an episode:
+Let’s describe in details one episode in training mode:

 ### Notations: